Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Solving the Linear System

 which means that $\vek T_{j}$ is symmetric.

-Building the basis in blocks with the computational kernal being a matrix-times-matrix product and also block orthogonalization produces an algorithm with computationally attractive properties in terms of computational intensity (i.e., the amount of calculations done per unit of data moved into and out of cache) \cite{BDJ.2006,Parks.Soodhalter.Szyld.16}, and this is a topic of current study in the context of GPU implementation \cite{HigginsGPUTalk}.
+Building the basis in blocks with the computational kernel being a matrix-times-matrix product and also block orthogonalization produces an algorithm with computationally attractive properties in terms of computational intensity (i.e., the amount of calculations done per unit of data moved into and out of cache) \cite{BDJ.2006,Parks.Soodhalter.Szyld.16}, and this is a topic of current study in the context of GPU implementation \cite{HigginsGPUTalk}.
+Unlike the classical CG approach, though, it is non-trivial to develop a short-recurrence approach to treat symmetric Sylvester equations.
+However, an effective, efficient approach has been described in the literature.